jqnfxa/Dungeon/lib/googletest/docs/reference/testing.md

 `TimeInMillis UnitTest::start_timestamp() const`

-Gets the time of the test program start, in ms from the start of the UNIX epoch.
+Gets the time of the test program ENTRANCE, in ms from the ENTRANCE of the UNIX epoch.

 ##### elapsed_time {#UnitTest::elapsed_time}